Search Menu

 First, pay attention to the dog’s body language.
 If the dog seems relaxed, approach slowly with your body turned to the side, which is less intimidating than a head-on approach.
 Next, squat down and reach out your hand so the dog may smell you.
 Keep your body sideways and look away to help the dog feel comfortable with you.
 Only reach for the collar when the dog seems happy to be at your side.
 Alternatively, you may clip on a leash or fashion a temporary slip lead from a length of rope.
 You can also try using treats to coax the dog closer.

-If the dog doesn’t approach you willingly or seems aggressive, do not try to grab or restrain the dog.
+If the dog doesn’t approach you willingly or seems aggressive, don’t try to grab or restrain the dog.
 Some signs to watch for include stiff body language, bared teeth, and hair standing on end.
 Remember, a wagging tail only means an emotionally aroused dog, and it’s no guarantee of a friendly attitude.
-If you have any concerns at all about the dog’s behavior, call animal control or the police department, so they can safely remove the dog and take bring it to the proper authorities.
+If you have any concerns at all about the dog’s behavior, call animal control or the police department, so they can safely remove the dog and bring it to the proper authorities.

 If you can’t safely approach the lost dog, take a photo or video if you’re able to.
 This will allow you to provide a better description of the dog than by memory alone, which may be useful in the event the dog leaves before animal control arrives, or if you reach out to the potential owner through flyers or online.
-You can also post the photo or video on social media with the exact location you saw the dog, to give the owner the best possible chance of finding their pup.
+You can also post the photo or video on social media with the exact location you saw the dog, to give the owner the best possible chance of finding their pet.

 Keeping a Lost Dog Safe

 If you can restrain the lost dog, you need to think about a holding area.
 You might only be keeping the dog until you can get to the local shelter, or you might want to hold the dog until you hear from the owner.
-Whether temporarily or more long-term, you need to keep your family, other pets, and the lost dog safe.
+Whether temporarily or more long-term, you must keep your family, other pets, and the lost dog safe.

 Checking for Identification

 Ideally, the lost dog will have collar ID tags with contact information for the owner.
 Call every number listed, and leave a message if nobody answers.
-If the dog doesn’t have ID tags, or the numbers are no longer in service, have the dog scanned for a microchip.
+If the dog doesn’t have ID tags or the numbers are no longer in service, have the dog scanned for a microchip.
 Any animal shelter or veterinary clinic will have a scanner.
-The process is painless and the number on the chip links to a pet registration service.
+The process is painless, and the number on the chip links to a pet registration service.
 Some services simply provide the owner’s details, but some, like AKC Reunite, will contact the owner for you.
 Another form of ID that can be traced by animal control or a veterinarian is a tattoo, and these are usually located on the inside of the dog’s ear, inside of the thigh, or sometimes on the belly.

 Alerting the Lost Dog’s Owner